ovh/venom/executors/redis/README.md

 # Venom - Executor Redis

-Step to execute command into redis
+Step to execute command into Redis

-Use case: your software need to make call to a redis.
+Use case: your software need to make call to a Redis.

 ## Input

 In your yaml file, you can use:

-- context : required.
+- context: required.
 Must contains dialURL property.
 DialURL connects to a Redis server at the given URL using the Redis URI scheme.
 URLs should follow the draft IANA specification for the scheme (https://www.iana.org/assignments/uri-schemes/prov/redis).
-- commands : an array of redis command
+- commands: an array of Redis command
-- path : a file which contains a series of redis command.
+- path: a file which contains a series of Redis command.
 See example below.

 If path property is filled, commands property will be ignored.